- Tuesday 4 February 2020, 12:00 - 13:00

-- Speaker: Professor Andy Gouldson, Professor of Environmental Policy and Chair of Leeds Climate Commission
+- Professor Andy Gouldson, Professor of Environmental Policy and Chair of Leeds Climate Commission

 Priestley Centre/PCAN (Place-Based Climate Action Network) joint seminar

 What does it take to translate climate policy into action ‘on the ground’ to bring about transformative change?

 The ESRC-funded Place-Based Climate Action Network (PCAN) brings together the research community and decision-makers through city-based climate commissions and theme-based platforms on finance and business.